dome9/Python_API_SDK/README.md

 print(call)</td>
   </tr>
 </table>
+In this example we are setting the region sa_east_1 to ReadOnly protection mode.

-# Dome9 API
+# Dome9 API Methods

 ## General guidelines

-* All methods by default are returning python object  or none value
+* All methods by default return a python object or no value

 * outAsJson(bool) - optional param prints json (as string stdout) to the shell’s console.

 ## Dome9 Tools

+These methods use the SDK methods (below) to perform complex operations

 ### ** Method setCloudRegionsProtectedMode

-Task: set cloud region protection mode , providing regions param will effect the requested protection mode , by default method runs on all user’s regions.
+Task: set  protection mode for a cloud region.
+If regions are specified, it will apply to these regions, otherwise on all the user’s regions.

 Params:

-Mandatory: ID(str), protectionMode(str) select one from: 'ReadOnly', 'FullManage', 'Reset'
+Mandatory: ID(str), protectionMode(str) select from: 'ReadOnly', 'FullManage', 'Reset'

 Optional: regions (list[])

 ### ** Method setCloudSecurityGroupsProtectionModeOfVpc

-Task: set protection mode of all attched security groups in a spesific VPC
+Task: set protection mode of all attached security groups in a specific VPC

 Params: